 Black Soldier Fly

-Biology and life cycle: Eggs are laid in decaying organic matter, wood, mud, and dung.
+Culture: Eggs are laid in decaying organic matter, wood, mud and dung.
 Larvae are maggot-like scavengers or predators and especially like decaying material that is on the wet side.
 They are thick-skinned and somewhat flattened.
 Pupation occurs in the last larval skin as the larvae go into their "wandering" mode.
 Adults are dark, sometimes banded flies.
 All life forms are found in the same habitat.
 Larvae feed on decomposing matter, including kitchen scraps and pet waste that should not go into a compost bin.

 Habitat: Wet, low-lying areas, sappy wood, dung, and wet soil.